slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"You don’t need mentors, you need action." (...)
 "Take feedback from nature and markets, not from people." (...)
 "A good scare is a great error-correcting mechanism." (...)
-"Remove grading to see who is really interested in the topic."
+"Remove grading to see who is really interested in the topic." (...)
+"Every piece of advice must be taken before it’s given."
 -- Naval Ravikant*

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever." (...)